dai-mo/ingest-kaaiot/org.dcs.iot.kaa.client/README.md

 To run this client,
  * Login to the KaaIoT web application using dev user credentials (lookup the credential file used above)
- * Add an SDK Profile to the application 'Heartbeat Monitor' and generate / download the SDK as described [here](http://kaaproject.github.io/kaa/docs/v0.10.0/Programming-guide/Your-first-Kaa-application/#generate-sdk). :warning: This step needs to be performed whenever the KaaioT platform is initialised.
+ * Download the JAVA SDK jar as described [here](http://kaaproject.github.io/kaa/docs/v0.10.0/Programming-guide/Your-first-Kaa-application/#generate-sdk). **NOTE**: This step needs to be performed whenever the KaaioT platform is initialised.
- * Create _lib_ directory in this project and copy the downloaded jar to this directory
+ * Create _lib_ directory in this project if it does not exist and delete any existing jars in the directory
- * Copy the _HeartbeatMonitorClient.scala_ file to the _src/main/scala/org/dcs/iot/kaa/client_ directory
+ * Copy the downloaded jar to this directory
  * Execute

-       $ sbt "kaaiot-client/runMain org.dcs.iot.kaa.client.HeartbeatMonitorClient"`

-     in the **root** directory of the _dcs_kaaiot_ project.
+       $ scripts/kaa-client.sh hbt

 # Main Dependencies
 The main dependencies of this project include,